EternalGoldenBraid/.dots/arch_install/msi_laptop/systemd_boot/README.md

 ### post_install_setup.sh
 **Purpose:** Adds user accounts, configures SSH keys, clones dotfiles from a GitHub repository, and sets up necessary system services.

-**Assumptions:** Assumes it has network access and that it's running post-installation in the chroot environment.
+**Assumptions:** Assumes it has network access and that it's running post-installation in the chroot or installed environment.

-Usage
+### Usage

 Run install.sh with the target device as a parameter: